 Evolving evidence suggests that heterologous COVID-19 vaccine schedules (using WHO EUL vaccine products from different platforms) may be more immunogenic and effective than homologous schedules, depending on the specific platforms and order of the products used.
-In particular, two trials have demonstrated that among individuals who have received a single dose of Ad26.COV.S, a second dose of mRNA vaccine (BNT162b2 or mRNA-1273) induces neutralising antibody concentrations 4-22-fold higher than a second dose of Ad26.COV2.S (19, 20).
+In particular, two trials have demonstrated that among individuals who have received a single dose of Ad26.COV.S, a second dose of mRNA vaccine (BNT162b2 or mRNA-1273) induces neutralising antibody concentrations 4-22-fold higher than a second dose of Ad26.COV2.S (21, 22).

-Ad26.COV.2 also has the capacity to boost antibody concentrations six months after a primary two-dose series of mRNA vaccine with increases in antibody responses at week four following the boost comparable to a homologous third dose of mRNA vaccine, but with higher T cell responses (21).
+Ad26.COV.2 as heterologous booster following a completed primary vaccination series with another COVID-19 platform: Ad26.COV.2 has the capacity to boost antibody concentrations six months after a primary two-dose series of mRNA vaccine with increases in antibody responses at week four following the boost comparable to a homologous third dose of mRNA vaccine, but with higher T cell responses (23).